-Tengo, Stick and I are expecting to reach Mt.
+Tengo, Stick, and I are expecting to reach Mt.
 Katahdin in less than three weeks.
-Thinking about this, I had odd, contradictory feelings.
+Thinking about this gave me an odd, contradictory feeling.
 As much as I was ready for this hike to end, I was not ready for it to end.

 I tried to imagine how I would feel when I reached Katahdin, see my family again, and finish those miles in the White Mountains.
 I couldn’t sort out the thoughts.

-I don’t know what to expect and that's not a normal feeling for me.
+I didn’t know what to expect and that's not a normal feeling for me.

 Now look at that cold Jordan